Fall 2025 Course Atlas

 Details TBA

 (Professor Joe Conway’s Screenwriting classes do not require consent.
-Please direct inquiries to Film & Media Studies for those sections.)
+Please direct inquiries to Film & Media Studies for those sections.
+Do not include Conway's classes on the Creative Writing application.)

 Writing sample: 2-5 pages in any genre, preferably narrative prose